Press enter to search, esc to close

 This privacy notice (“Notice”) collectively with our terms of business (“TOB”) in the provision of legal services and any other relevant documents referenced in this Notice, sets out our responsibility and commitment to protecting the privacy and confidentiality of the personal data.
 We recognise and comply with the rules of professional conduct, which impose a duty to preserve and protect information that we process in relation to the services we provide.

 TLT LLP is a law firm and limited liability partnership registered in England under number OC308658 and regulated by the Solicitors Regulation Authority under number 406297.
 Our registered office is 1 Redcliff Street, Bristol, BS1 6TP.
-We are registered with the Regulator, the Information Commissioner’s Officer (“ICO”) under the registration number Z5378293.
+We are registered with the Regulator, the Information Commissioner’s Office (“ICO”) under the registration number Z5378293.

 TLT (NI) LLP is a law firm and limited liability partnership registered in Northern Ireland under number NC000856 and regulated by the Law Society of Northern Ireland.
 Its registered office is River House, 48-60 High St, Belfast, BT1 2BE.
-We are registered with the Regulator, the Information Commissioner’s Officer (“ICO”) under the registration number Z3336501.
+We are registered with the Regulator, the Information Commissioner’s Office (“ICO”) under the registration number Z3336501.

 Both TLT LLP and TLT NI LLP are data controllers pursuant to the UK General Data Protection Regulation and Data Protection Act 2018 and operate under the TLT brand and are collectively known as ("TLT") and may share data between themselves when providing services.